abhipsa14/MovieMesh/README.md

 <hr>
 🤝 Contributing
 1. Contributions are welcome!
 If you have suggestions for improvements or new features, please feel free to:
-    -Fork the repository.
+    1. Fork the repository.
-    -Create a new branch (git checkout -b feature/your-feature-name).
+    2. Create a new branch (git checkout -b feature/your-feature-name).
-    -Make your changes.
+    3. Make your changes.
-    -Commit your changes (git commit -m 'Add new feature').
+    4. Commit your changes (git commit -m 'Add new feature').
-    -Push to the branch (git push origin feature/your-feature-name).
+    5. Push to the branch (git push origin feature/your-feature-name).
-    -Open a Pull Request.
+    6. Open a Pull Request.

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.